-National award winning artist Terry Jones was born in Pasadena, Texas, and moved to Jewett, Texas, in 1979.
-He went to work for Nucor Steel then Houston Light & Power Plant.
-Seventeen years ago Terry and his wife Carla opened an antique shop which is now his gallery.
+National award-winning artist Terry Jones was born in Pasadena, Texas, and moved to Jewett, Texas, in 1979.
+He went to work for Nucor Steel, then Houston Light & Power Plant.
+Seventeen years ago, he and his wife Carla opened an antique shop which is now his gallery.

-Having all these neat items just lying around his antique shop got Terry thinking about something to do with them out of boredom.
-He started making metal trucks and tractors; from there Terry started making fish and animals.
+Having all these neat items just lying around his antique shop got Jones thinking about something to do with them out of boredom.
+He started making metal trucks and tractors; from there, Terry started making fish and animals.
 His art ranges from abstract and whimsical to monumental.

-Terry works mainly with found objects from our past, turning treasures from our past into treasures for the future.
-He works with two police departments & one sheriff’s office destroying confiscated weapons for them, turning something bad into something good —Art!
+Jones works mainly with found objects from our past, turning treasures from our past into treasures for the future.
+He works with two police departments and one sheriff’s office, destroying confiscated weapons for them, turning something bad into something good — ART!

-Shyness is not a word that is in Terry’s vocabulary.
+Shyness is not a word that is in Jones’ vocabulary.
 He has been featured in magazines, newspapers, radio stations, and on television.
-He and his artwork have been presented on television shows such as: Texas Country Reporter, Channel 7 Proud of East Texas, Channel 13 News out of Houston, and Channel 7 out of Austin.
-Not only has he made television appearances, he has also been featured on KAMU Radio out of College Station.
-Magazines such as Texas Longhorn Trails, Texas Lawman and The Horizon have all featured his sculptures.
-Also numerous newspapers around the country have highlighted articles pertaining to his metal sculptures.
-Terry has won many awards from around the country as well.
+He and his artwork have been presented on television shows such as Texas Country Reporter, Channel 7 Proud of East Texas, Channel 13 News out of Houston, and Channel 7 out of Austin.
+Not only has he made television appearances, but he has also been featured on KAMU Radio out of College Station.
+Magazines such as Texas Longhorn Trails, Texas Lawman, and The Horizon have all featured his sculptures.
+Also, numerous newspapers around the country have highlighted articles pertaining to his metal sculptures.
+Jones has won many awards from around the country as well.
 His art is loved by many.

-Terry’s sculptures can been seen in private collections, city parks, restaurants, art galleries, and a museum all around the country.
+Jones’ sculptures can be seen in private collections, city parks, restaurants, art galleries, and a museum all around the country.